ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 A. I always go here.
 I mean, sometimes if I’m in a different part of town I might check out some other shops.
 But if I’m in Gainesville, I come here for coffee.

 Q. If you had to describe this coffee shop in one word, what would it be?
-A. Extremely laid back … And delicious.
+A. Extremely laid back … and delicious.

 Q. What’s something most people don’t know about Coffee Culture?
 A. The people who work here, we all together run the shop with the owner, and it’s just — the people who work here really care about the place.
 It’s not like everybody just comes to work and does a shitty job.
 Everybody here really cares about Coffee Culture.
 I think that’s what makes it special.
 People put themselves into the job instead of just coming to work and doing whatever.

 Q. Any other comments about Coffee Culture?
 A. People should know that we have open mic on Sunday nights.
-Seven to 10, and it’s really awesome, and if you like music, you should definitely come check it out.
+7 to 10 p.m., and it’s really awesome, and if you like music, you should definitely come check it out.

 Q. Does that draw a big crowd?
 A. We have been getting a big crowd lately.
-The sign up starts at 6:30, and lately, we’ve been doing 16 spots, and it gets filled up by 7.
+The sign up starts at 6:30 p.m., and lately, we’ve been doing 16 spots, and it gets filled up by 7 p.m..

 Q. What’s the most popular music there?
 A. The majority would be people playing songs with acoustic guitar, maybe folk, maybe whatever covers or originals that they do.
 But there’s a really wide variety.
 A lot of comedy, a lot of poetry, a lot of music.